Current Visiting Scholars

 Long term visiting scholars to the Roth Institute

-Each year, the Roth Institute brings a leading scholar of Antisemitism and Racism to Tel Aviv University for an extended visit of several months.
+Each year, the Roth Institute brings prominent scholars of Antisemitism and Racism to Tel Aviv University for extended visits of several months.
 These long-term visitors not only contribute to the academic atmosphere on campus, but contribute significantly to the training and education of graduate and post-doctoral students associated with Tel Aviv University.
 In many cases, these long term visits are co-sponsored by other institutions at Tel Aviv University and throughout Israel.

 Sarah Gavison, University of Colorado